krateoplatformops/krateo-lab/krateo-composable-finops/step4/text.md

       # FROM_THE_ENVIRONMENT must be the name of an environment variable inside the target exporter container
       envExample: FROM_THE_ENVIRONMENT
 ```
+Each field is explained by the comment.

-Compile the CR as follows to connect to a mock API server in the cluster:
+The following code creates a new CR to connect to a mock API server in the cluster:
 ```plain
 echo "apiVersion: v1
 kind: Secret